-I've setup everything in my home to talk to everything else, which is no small feat when nobody has fully open APIs.
+I've setup everything in my home to talk to everything else, which is no small feat.
 I have my media center, lights, music, switches, and more controlled with Home Assistant.
 Sonarr and Radarr download and organize movies & TV shows that Plex then streams to any device.
-I can press one button on my universal remote to dim the lights and turn on my TV and soundbar to the right input to start a movie, which is all I really wanted all along.
+I can press one button on my universal remote to dim the lights and turn on my TV and soundbar to the right input to start a movie.
 This is what it takes to make that happen.

 Most guides for Home Assistant assume you're using a generic Linux box or a Raspberry Pi.
 While many things are the same between Synology's Linux and Debian-based distros like Ubuntu and Raspbian, there's some differences when using a Synology device.

 While you will need to use the command line to setup Home Assistant in docker, I still use the docker package that's available to easily manage my six other docker installs, which do not need the command line options to start.
 The Docker package doesn't support the

 device argument, which is used to allow the docker container to read the Zigbee/Z-Wave USB stick.
 It's easy to do, just follow this guide to install the .spk.